ThousandMonkeysTypewriter/ThousandMonkeysTypewriter.github.io/README.md

 ### Types of data

-Teher are to types of data (logs) that we are analyzing:
+There are two types of data (logs) that we are analyzing:

 - user logs
 - program traces